zdondada/ClickInitiate/content/pages/home.md

   canonicalLink: https://clickinitiate.com/
 ---

-# What I seek are the brothers and sisters out there, whom want to step up and become initiates themselves or simply partake in the content I plan on publishing routinely!
+# I'd like to connect with the brothers and sisters out there, whom want to step up and become initiates themselves or simply partake in the content I plan on publishing routinely!

 # Tips & tricks are worth, but a pittance, as a matter of fact - they're often the conscription of tricksters...
 Snake-oil salesman!
 Over here -  bullshitters get evicted!
 I'm here to bring you True Value like your neighborhood hardware store...